meraki/dashboard-api-go/client/docs/GetNetworkSwitchSettings200Response.md

 `func (o *GetNetworkSwitchSettings200Response) HasUplinkClientSampling() bool`

 HasUplinkClientSampling returns a boolean if a field has been set.

+### GetMacBlocklist

+`func (o *GetNetworkSwitchSettings200Response) GetMacBlocklist() GetNetworkSwitchSettings200ResponseMacBlocklist`

+GetMacBlocklist returns the MacBlocklist field if non-nil, zero value otherwise.

+### GetMacBlocklistOk

+`func (o *GetNetworkSwitchSettings200Response) GetMacBlocklistOk() (*GetNetworkSwitchSettings200ResponseMacBlocklist, bool)`

+GetMacBlocklistOk returns a tuple with the MacBlocklist field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMacBlocklist

+`func (o *GetNetworkSwitchSettings200Response) SetMacBlocklist(v GetNetworkSwitchSettings200ResponseMacBlocklist)`

+SetMacBlocklist sets MacBlocklist field to given value.

+### HasMacBlocklist

+`func (o *GetNetworkSwitchSettings200Response) HasMacBlocklist() bool`

+HasMacBlocklist returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)